keesiemeijer/additional-content/readme.txt

 For more information visit the [GitHub repository](https://github.com/keesiemeijer/additional-content).

+This plugin requires the [WordPress recommended PHP version](https://wordpress.org/about/requirements/) of 5.4.0 or greater.

+**Note**: The plugin shows an admin notice when activated on older PHP versions.

 == Installation ==

 1. In your WordPress admin panel, go to Plugins > New Plugin, search for "additional content" and click "Install now".